mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/installing/production/advanced-configuration/configuration-reference/index.md

 Specifies the name of the default Seccomp profile which is applied cluster-wide for UCR containers.
 If unset, a Seccomp profile is not applied by default.
 If you set this configuration option to `default.json`, Mesos agents will use built-in Seccomp profile.
 This profile is a slightly modified version of a Docker default profile.
 It can be found in `/opt/mesosphere/etc/dcos/mesos/seccomp`.
 It is highly recommended to use the built-in default Seccomp profile.

 **Note**: This option requires the [`mesos_seccomp_enable`](#mesos-seccomp-enable) option to be turned on.

+### metronome_gpu_scheduling_behavior

+Indicates whether Metronome will schedule non-GPU tasks on nodes with an available GPU.
+Default is `restricted`, set to `undefined` to allow non-GPU tasks to be scheduled on agents with an available GPU.
+See also: `marathon_gpu_scheduling_behavior`

 ### network_cni_root_dir_persist
 Specifies whether to make the CNI root directory persistent during a host reboot.
 The default value is `false`.
 If you set this configuration option to `true`, the CNI root directory is created under `work dir`.
 Setting this option to `true` enables the CNI isolator to do proper cleanup after rebooting a host node.